Lisa David

 In Jeremy’s role, he attends to all areas related to camp’s accounts (payable and receivable), budgeting and staff payroll, and the coordination of various business activities.

-Jeremy is a member of, and very active in, his congregation in King of Prussia, PA.
-He has been a member of the Temple Brith Achim religious school advisory committee for the past three years, and this past summer (2014) his son became a Bar Mitzvah.
-Jeremy’s daughter just received the date of her Bat Mitzvah in 2017.
+Jeremy is a member of, and very active in, his congregation in King of Prussia, PA, where he has been a member of the Temple Brith Achim religious school advisory committee.
 Jeremy lives in Phoenixville, PA and has been elected to his homeowners’ association executive board (since 2009) and has had various roles including treasurer and vice president.

 Lori Zlotoff